programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ### Calculating the Rate of People Killed (per 100k)

 You can now use the code below to calculate the number of people killed per 100,000 people within each county.
-It divides the kill `count` variable by the county population over 100,000, and stores it in the new column **count_per_100k**:
+It divides the `count` variable by the county population over 100,000, and stores it in the new column **count_per_100k**:

 ```python
 map_df['count_per_100k'] = map_df['count'] / (map_df['POPESTIMATE2019']/100000)